 Under the SNAP rules, you are considered disabled only if you receive one of the following benefits:

-- veteran’s disability benefits or benefits for a spouse or children, depending on severity of disability,
+■ veteran’s disability benefits or benefits for a spouse or children, depending on severity of disability,

 Cash Assistance Disability Determinations